Pandaphobic/toml-configurator/readme.md

 ## TOML Configurator - Proof of Concept

-This is a super simple test run for a configurator that reads and outputs to .toml.
+This is a super simple test run for a configurator that reads and outputs to config.toml

 I expect to use something very similar for [`Node Crypto Tracker`](https://github.com/Pandaphobic/node-crypto-tracker)

 #### Output Example